 Why Invest:

-Excellent for high-end investors focused on capital preservation and prestige property with long-term value.
+Excellent for high-end investors focused on capital preservation and prestige property with long-term value in Brisbane's most tightly held market.

 9. West End